alteroo/bobtemplates.alteroo/README.rst

 =====================

 This project provides a simple way to kick-start a Plone development environment and then an easy path to deployment.
-It focuses on sensible defaults that make the following tasks easy for newbie developers and administrators:
+This is heavily based on https://github.com/plone/bobtemplates.plone, It focuses on making the following tasks as easy as possible for newbie developers and administrators:

 - Setup